 Whether you’re enrolled in a stand-alone Medicare Part D Prescription Drug Plan or a Medicare Advantage Prescription Drug plan, you typically pay a cost-share amount for each prescription drug.
 Your cost-share could be a percentage of the drug’s cost (coinsurance), or a fixed amount (copayment).
 These expenses count toward the donut hole.

 If you have high prescription drug expenses, you may pass into the Medicare donut hole.
 You enter the donut hole coverage phase when the total amount you and your plan have paid for medications reaches a Medicare pre-defined threshold.
-This amount is $3,750 in 2018.
-You may pay a different amount – often less – for your covered prescription drugs while you’re in the donut hole than you paid earlier in the year while you were in the initial coverage stage.
+This amount is $3,820 in 2019.
+You may pay a different amount for your covered prescription drugs while you’re in the donut hole than you paid earlier in the year while you were in the initial coverage stage.